www.weldreality.com.

 Ship - Pipe line Weld Data

-IF A SHIP YARD WAS RUN LIKE A SHIP:
+IF ONLY A SHIP YARD WAS RUN LIKE A SHIP:

 It's

-unfortunate that the trend in weld manufacturing in ship yards during the last two decades has been "hands off management and
+unfortunate that the trend in weld manufacturing in ship yards during the last two decades has been "hands off management,

-engineers who do not own the weld processes vital to the products they build.
+engineers and supervisors who rarely own the weld processes vital to the products they build.

-who use the title "weld engineer" without the instant ability to optimize and control a simple
+who use the title "weld engineer" and yet they lack the ability to manage, optimize and control the simple

 I had a good laugh in 2005 when I read about

 a ship yard manager looking at using a laser for welds on his ships.
-Remember these are the facilities that typically
+Remember ship yards are typically facilities that typically

-have for decades struggled to implement best weld practice - process controls with the simple to use MIG or flux
+have for decades have struggled to implement best weld practices & process controls with their two control MIG or flux

 cored process.
-These are the facilities that too frequently do not control the dimensions with the weld joints delivered to the weld shop.
+Also these are the facilities that too frequently cannot control the dimensions and weld preperations with the weld joints that are delivered to the weld shop.

 Ship